How do you guarantee public space in an increasingly divided world?

 A radio shack for the Homo Ludens in the most hated, but also successful shopping centre Hoog Catharijne.

-Hoog Catharijne is a shoppingmall in the city center of Utrecht.
-Once designed as a beacon of modernity in the 1960s.
-Everything had to be rigorously changed; Away with those old canalhouses and brick roads, making way for elevated pedestrian promenades, shopping landscapes and skyscrapers.
-40 years later, in 2012, the shoppingmall was about to be renovated.
-The city of Utrecht celebrated the transformation with a Art in public space manifestation ‘Call of the Mall’ in 2013.
+Hoog Catharijne is the most hated, but also most successful shopping mall, in the city centre of Utrecht.
+Designed as a beacon of modernity in the 1960s it would replace the old city; Away with those old canal houses and brick roads, making way for elevated pedestrian promenades, shopping landscapes and skyscrapers.
+40 years later, in 2012, the shopping mall was about to be renovated.
+Time to evaluate the promise of a better future with the Art in Public Space manifestation ‘Call of the Mall’ in 2013.

-Time capsuleThe tent in which Smets stayed was the same tent in which writers Godfried Bomans and Jan Wolkers camped on Rottumerplaat for the radio program ‘Alone on a island’ in 1971.
-By installing this tent on the roof of the most crowded shopping mall in the Netherlands, Smets raised the question whether the idea’s of it’s time can participate in the ambitions of tomorrow.
-Many newspapers, TV stations, and the national radio climbed to the roof to see this time capsule and listen to the stories of Hoog Catharijne coming to the surface.
+Time capsuleThe tent in which Smets stayed was the same tent in which writers Godfried Bomans and Jan Wolkers camped on Rottumerplaat (a West Friesian island) for the radio program ‘Alone on a island’ in 1971, an earlier, maybe a first public homo ludens-experiment in the Netherlands.
+By installing this tent on the roof of the most crowded shopping mall in the Netherlands, Smets raised the question whether what the tent represented in the 1970s, can be meaningful to the ambitions of tomorrow.
+Many newspapers, TV stations, as well as the national radio station climbed the roof to see this time capsule and listen to the stories of Hoog Catharijne coming to the surface.

-Radio Homo Ludens gave these villagers a voice in the shopping center.
-A large wooden box served as the recording studio.
-‘Radio Homo Ludens’ soon became a hangout with news about daily life in Hoog Catharijne, but also in-depth interviews, stories from the old days, and a refuge for homeless or people who are not there to buy things.
-During three months the studio broadcasted stories which you could hear once sitting down on the benches.
+Radio Homo Ludens gave these villagers a voice in the shopping centre.
+A large wooden box served as a recording studio.
+‘Radio Homo Ludens’ soon became a hangout with news about daily life in Hoog Catharijne, but also in-depth interviews, stories from past times, and a refuge for the homeless or people who are not there to buy things.
+For three months, the studio broadcasted stories which you could hear once sitting down on the benches.

-After two years and many hours of audio recordings Smets made, together with Radio maker Marten Minkema and sound artist Mat Wijn, the radio documentary “The Mass Massage Machine”.
-The program was broadcasted on national radio channel 1.
+After two years and many hours of audio recordings Smets, together with radio maker Marten Minkema and sound artist Mat Wijn, made the radio documentary “The Mass Massage Machine”.
+The program was broadcasted on the national radio channel 1.